Mokume Gane Information & Guide

 I offer two, three, and four stock metal combinations that use 14kt Yellow Gold, 14kt Red Gold, 14kt White Gold, Sterling Silver, and Palladium.
 My Mokume Gane jewelry involves any combination of these five metals, as the listings will picture.
 Custom combinations, or upgrades like 18k gold, can be done for an additional fee.

 Any piece with Sterling Silver can also receive an oxidized finish, which is a surface treatment that darkens/blackens the silver.
-You can freshen up the oxidation your own Mokume Gane jewelry at home and there are instructions on how to do this at the bottom of this guide.
+This treatment will wear off, but you can oxidize your own Mokume Gane jewelry at home and there are instructions on how to do this at the bottom of this guide.

 STEP 2: Mokume Gane Patterns